wimverstuyf/eenvoudigfactureren-tools/README.md

 Remarks:
 - For every account on EenvoudigFactureren add an account in the YAML file.
 - The name of the account is only used for clarity.
-- Filters and action can be set globally or per account.
+- Path, filters and action can be set globally or per account.

 Example download.yml:

 ```
 domain: eenvoudigfactureren.be
 type: invoices
-format: pdf
+format: ubl
 filter:
   from: PREVQUARTER
   tag: not:accountant